drpaneas/goguard/README.md

 ## Note

 * GoGuard is currently in **beta** version!
-* GoGuard only check the vulnerabilities mentioned in the `go.sum` file.
+* GoGuard only check the vulnerabilities mentioned in the `go.mod` file.
 * The pkg mode was added so you can check of embargoed CVEs (private) that are not yet publicly exposed.

 ## Disclaimer